ORDINARY MEETING HELD 26th JULY 2017

 Chirk.
 JA proposed and BH seconded a donation of £200 be made.

-CONSIDER FUTURE COUNCILLOR TRAINING.
+TO CONSIDER FUTURE COUNCILLOR TRAINING.

 The Clerk outlined that 2 One Voice Wales training modules, Chairing

 Skills and New Councillor Induction that are planned to be run at

 Chirk Parish Hall.
 Provisional dates are 11th and 18th

 September respectively.
 All Community Councils in the Wrexham area